Designing with Multi-Gigabit Serial I/O

 - Lab 4: Channel Bonding

-- GTP Wizard Overview
+- Transceiver Wizard Overview

-- Lab 6: Synthesis and Implementation
+- Lab 7: Implementation

 - Physical Media Attachments